What is Bounce Rate in SEO?

 Low Bounce Rate: A low bounce rate indicates that visitors are staying on a page and using available links.

-How to Lower Bounce Rates?
+How Do You Lower Bounce Rates?

 If you want to reduce your bounce rate, you should think about what can make it worse, such as: